 Crunchy from outside and fluffy and syrupy inside, Balah El Sham is my new yummy treat to impress my loved ones.
 It is a special dessert to serve on family gatherings and special occasions.
-Let’s give this Balah El Sham a-go!
+Let’s give this Balah El Sham recipe a-go!

 You Will Ask For More!